2006 Qatar Telecom German Open

 The 2006 Qatar Telecom German Open was a women's tennis event that was played at the Rot-Weiss Tennis Club in Berlin, Germany from 5 May until 13 May 2006.
-It was one of two Tier I events that took place on red clay in the build-up to the second Grand Slam of the year, the French Open.
+It was the 37th edition of the tournament.
+It was one of two Tier I events that took place on red clay courts in the build-up to the second Grand Slam of the year, the French Open.
 Second-seeded Nadia Petrova won the singles title.